Federated Multi-Armed Bandits Under Byzantine Attacks: Experimental Results

-Fed-MoM-UCB recruits $M = 89$ clients only once at the beginning and creates $G=89$ groups.
-In that case, Fed-MoM-UCB simply calculates the median of individual local updates for each arm at the parameter server.
-Note that even though it is possible to have $B=2$ as well while still maintaining the robustness, Fig.~\ref{fig:mapfigs} suggests that the arithmetic mapping is the best option for $\lambda=0.2$.
-We run Fed-MoM-UCB with two different configurations, $s(p) = 10p$ and $s(p) = 2^p$.
+Fed-MoM-UCB recruits $M = 126$ only once at the beginning and creates $G=42$ groups.
+Note that even though it is possible to have $B\geq4$ as well while still maintaining the robustness, the geometric mapping is the best option for $\lambda=0.05$ since it gives the small $\omega$, $\Lambda_1$, and $\Lambda_2$ terms.
+We run Fed-MoM-UCB with two different configurations, $s(p) = 10p$ and $s(p) = 2^p$ as in Corollary \ref{cor:2^p}.
 Fig.~\ref{fig:sce1_comm_reg} confirms that Fed-MoM-UCB terminates and stops the communication in both cases.
-From Fig.~\ref{fig:sce1_reg_zoom}, we can see that Fed-MoM-UCB is able to eliminate all the $\beta$-suboptimal arms as the cumulative regret ceases to increase.
-Moreover, as we discussed in Remark~\ref{rmr:spk}, the communication cost is extremely smaller for $s(p) = 2^p$ compared to $s(p) = 10p$.
-However, Fig.~\ref{fig:sce1_nocomm_reg} shows that the cumulative regret is smaller for $s(p) = 10p$ when the communication cost is not considered (i.e., $C= 0$).
-That simply happens because the suboptimal arms are eliminated earlier for $s(p) = 10p$ than $s(p)=2^p$ due to more frequent communication.
-The tradeoff between the communication cost and the regret incurred from playing the suboptimal arms is crucial, and it should be carefully treated depending on the application and the communication cost.
-While the overall cumulative regret is smaller with $s(p) = 2^p$ as we can see in Fig.~\ref{fig:sce1_reg_zoom}, it can be the other way around when the communication cost is smaller.
+From Fig.~\ref{fig:sce1_reg_zoom}, we can see that Fed-MoM-UCB is able to eliminate all the $\beta$-suboptimal arms as the cumulative regret cease to increase.
+We run Fed-Trim-UCB with $s(p) = 10p$.
+Similar to Fed-MoM-UCB, Fed-Trim-UCB also achieves to eliminate all the $\beta$-suboptimal arms.
+However, as can be seen from Fig.~\ref{fig:sce1} the elimination requires more samples compared to Fed-MoM-UCB, hence the cumulative regret is greater.
+Also note that while Fed-Trim-UCB manages to eliminate all $\beta$-suboptimal arms, it fails to terminate in $5\times 10^4$ rounds, hence the communication cost is higher.
+This is because the confidence bound for Fed-Trim-UCB decreases slower compared to Fed-MoM-UCB.